RetroPie/RetroPie-Docs/docs/Amiga.md

 When using a high resolution mode, rendering will be doubled horizontally and vertically for low res games.
 It's compatible with High res games and the Workbench but scaling shaders (ex: scalefx) will look ugly.

-When using a low resolution, scaling shaders (scalefx) looks greats but high res games and and the workbench are badly rendered (but still usable).
+When using a low resolution, scaling shaders (scalefx) look great but high res games and and the workbench are badly rendered (but still usable).

 ### Known Bugs
 - When load savestate, exiting GUI without reset.
 You have to re-enter GUI and do the reset.